criptic87/ToDoApp1/README.md

-This is my first attempt at a To-Do list app using a YT guide.?
+This is my first attempt at a To-Do list